Skip to contents

 ## compiling ...

-Because the compilation step itself can take some time, {anvil} therefore gives the best results when the same function is called many times with the same input shapes, data types, and platforms, or the computation itself is sufficiently large to amortize the compilation overhead.
-One common application scenario where this assumption holds are iterative optimization algorithms.
+Because the compilation step itself can take some time, {anvil} therefore gives the best results when the same function is called many times with the same (or only a few different) input types, or the computation itself is sufficiently large to amortize the compilation overhead.

 Static Arguments